CodePushGo/website/src/content/blog/en/setting-up-cicd-for-capacitor-apps.md

 ### CI/CD's Role in Development

-Using CI/CD pipelines for Capacitor apps significantly boosts workflow efficiency.
+Using CI/CD pipelines for React Native apps significantly boosts workflow efficiency.
 According to industry data, teams can achieve **50-70% faster release cycles** thanks to simultaneous iOS and Android builds [\[3\]](https://docs.codemagic.io/yaml-quick-start/building-an-ionic-app/).
 Automating tasks like dependency installation and platform synchronization reduces deployment errors by **40-60%** [\[1\]](https://opstree.com/blog/2023/06/27/cicd-for-mobile-app-development-using-capacitor-js-on-azure-devops/)[\[2\]](https://capacitorjs.com/docs/guides/ci-cd).

 For instance, teams leveraging Azure DevOps pipelines have automated processes such as sequential build steps and Xcode packaging.
 They also use parameterized environments for both development and production.
 This approach removes the need for manual Gradle and Xcode CLI operations, ensuring reliable artifact creation every time.